ROUTE 66 ON THE AIR

 Back in 2000, we organized a new special operating event; Route 66 On the Air! to celebrate the highway's

-It turned out to be wildly popular and quickly outgrew our small club so
+75th anniversary in 2001.
+It turned out to be wildly popular and quickly outgrew our small club so administration

-the Citrus Belt ARC in California.
+was turned over to the current sponsor, the Citrus Belt ARC in California.
 Route 66 on the Air is still an annual

 event and has grown from the original 10 stations to 19 HAM radio clubs and 2 Rovers operating from locations